WeKickAKidUnited/website-bayankolinisko/README.md

 ## Written
 - HTML & CSS
-- With some help from AI because I coded some of this in a single line and fixed some of the broken code.
+- With some help from AI for the broken code I did
+- s/o to my friend for the html source code even I know that this was written by AI

 ## Things that don't work at the moment
 - None for now